Suárez, surging Reds sweep Rockies, move back over .500

 Santillan needed 97 pitches to get 14 outs, leaving with the bases loaded and rain falling.
 He also hit two batters.

+“It wasn’t a pretty line, but I battled out of tough situations,” Santillan said.
+“I can be happy and build off that.”

-Ryan Hendrix (3-1), the first of five Reds relievers, came in and struck out Dom Nuñez swinging on a ball in the dirt to get credit for the win.
+Ryan Hendrix, the first of five Reds relievers, came in and struck out Dom Nuñez swinging on a ball in the dirt blocked by Gold Glove catcher Tucker Barnhart.

+“It’s nice having Tucker back there,” said Hendrix (3-1), who got credit for the win.
+“He blocks everything.”

+Barnhart helped Santillan escape a second-inning jam, hustling around the plate umpire to make a sliding catch of pitcher Antonio Senzatela’s popped-up bunt near Colorado’s on-deck circle with runners on first and third and one out.

 The Rockies stranded 10 runners in the first five innings, twice leaving the bases loaded, on the way to their fourth straight loss and seventh in their last nine.

-Catcher Tucker Barnhart helped Santillan escape a second-inning jam, hustling around the plate umpire to make a sliding catch of pitcher Antonio Senzatela’s popped-up bunt near Colorado’s on-deck circle with runners on first and third and one out.
+They left 12 runners on in the game and were swept on the road for the fifth time this season.

+Colorado fell to 5-27 on the road, on pace to break the worst road record in major league history, the 13-65 mark by the 1935 Boston Braves.
+The Rockies are hitting a big league-worst .201 on the road and a major league-high .277 at home.

 Suárez followed Joey Votto’s RBI single in the second with his 14th homer of the season, a drive that left fielder Raimel Tapia watched sail into the stands after just two steps.